 Leica M10-P vs Sony A9 II

 The Leica M10-P and the Sony Alpha A9 II are two digital cameras that were officially introduced, respectively, in August 2018 and October 2019.
-The M10-P is a rangefinder-style mirrorless, while the A9 II is a mirrorless interchangeable lens camera.
+The M10-P is a rangefinder-focusing mirrorless, while the A9 II is a mirrorless interchangeable lens camera.
 Both cameras are equipped with a full frame sensor.
 The Leica has a resolution of 23.8 megapixels, whereas the Sony provides 24 MP.

 Below is an overview of the main specs of the two cameras as a starting point for the comparison.

 Going beyond this snapshot of core features and characteristics, what are the differences between the Leica M10-P and the Sony Alpha A9 II?
 Which one should you buy?
 Read on to find out how these two cameras compare with respect to their body size, their imaging sensors, their shooting features, their input-output connections, and their reception by expert reviewers.

 An illustration of the physical size and weight of the Leica M10-P and the Sony A9 II is provided in the side-by-side display below.
 The two cameras are presented according to their relative size.
 Three successive views from the front, the top, and the rear are shown.
 All width, height and depth measures are rounded to the nearest millimeter.